The Pilgrim Ways to Canterbury –

 The Becket Way from Southwark to Canterbury – 90 miles – 11 days.

-The alternative starting point of the Pilgrims Way to Canterbury, rather than Winchester, is from Southwark in London, and the route joins with the Winchester to Canterbury Pilgrims Way (aka North Downs Pilgrims Way at Otford/Kemsing.
-It is called the Becket Way because it is believed that this is the journey that Becket himself made to and from London.
+The alternative starting point of the Pilgrims Way to Canterbury, rather than Winchester, is from Southwark in London, and the route joins with the Winchester to Canterbury Pilgrims Way (aka North Downs Pilgrims Way) at Otford/Kemsing.
+This alternative start is called the Becket Way because it is believed that this is the journey that Becket himself made to and from London.

 Southwark was within the vast Winchester Diocese, and the Bishop of Winchester had his London home next to Southwark Priory (now the Cathedral).
 As a pilgrim, from Southwark you follow the path of the long-distance Roman road of Watling Street that for centuries was in constant use.
 On your way out of London you pass across the vast open space of Blackheath before having your last glimpse of the capital city at Shooters Hill, after which you detour from Watling Street to Lesnes Abbey, dedicated to Thomas Becket, and its mulberry tree.
 After Dartford, many pilgrims turned south to join the Winchester–Canterbury Pilgrims’ Way at Otford and this route takes you down the Darenth Valley, where Archbishop Becket held land and first fell out with the king, and via Farningham, where Archbishop of Canterbury St Alphege was once Lord of the Manor, before you come to the juncture at Kemsing which joins the thoroughfare of the North Downs Pilgrims’ Way from Winchester.

 Collecting Wayfarer’s Dole at Hospital of St Cross, Winchester